Family “Housing First” Strategies

 The question of “mandatory services”

-But don’t some families require “PARTICIPATION IN SERVICES” in order to “remain housed?”
+But don’t some families require “mandatory participation” in case management services in order to “remain housed?”